Dense Video Object Captioning from Disjoint Supervision: Experimental Evaluation

-We first pretrain on multiple disjoint datasets (\refsec{disjoint-training}), and evaluate zero-shot on our target datasets, VidSTG and VLN, without training on them in Tab.~\ref{tab:zeroshot}.
-Zero-shot evaluation is simple to perform for models that directly generate text compared to classification, thanks to their open vocabulary.
-There are, however, significant domain gaps in the object classes, captioning style, and video durations between our training and evaluation datasets.
+\textbf{Zero-shot evaluation.} We first pretrain on multiple disjoint datasets (\refsec{disjoint-training}), and evaluate zero-shot on our target datasets, VidSTG and VLN, without training on them in Tab.~\ref{tab:zeroshot_and_finetune} left.
+Zero-shot evaluation is simple to perform for captioning models compared to classification, thanks to their open vocabulary.

 As mentioned in Tab.~\ref{tab:disjoint_pretraining} and Fig.~\ref{fig:model_overview}, each dataset supervises different parts of our model.
-For example, a model that is only trained on COCO (\rowNumber{\#1} in Tab.~\ref{tab:zeroshot}), is only trained with $L_{object}$, meaning that it only produces object proposals which we can evaluate with the Detection Accuracy component of our \CHOTA metric.
+For example, a model that is only trained on COCO (\rowNumber{\#1} in Tab.~\ref{tab:zeroshot_and_finetune}), is only trained with $L_{object}$, meaning that it only produces object proposals which we can evaluate with the Detection Accuracy component of our \CHOTA metric.
 Visual Genome (VG) can supervise both the object proposal and captioning heads of our model.
 However, there is a large domain gap between the captions in VG and our target datasets, since the captions in VG are for single images and focus on very different vocabularies.
 Furthermore, VG tends to annotate bounding boxes around object parts rather than entire objects.
 Consequently, our zero-shot DetA is low when training only on VG (\rowNumber{\#2}).
+To mitigate the differences in the type of bounding boxes annotated by VG, we ignore $L_{object}$ on it when using it in conjunction with COCO.
 Note that we cannot evaluate a model trained only on SMiT, as it does not produce bounding boxes.